-Directions: Heat oil in large cast iron skillet over medium heat.
-Add flour slowly, constantly stirring with a whisk until the roux is a dark brown.
+Directions: Heat oil in a large cast iron skillet over medium heat.
+Add flour slowly, constantly stirring with a whisk until the roux is dark brown.
 30 - 45 minutes.

-Add celery, onion, green pepper, garlic, parsley, and cook on low for one hour stirring frequently (very important to cook this low).
+Add celery, onion, green pepper, garlic, and parsley, and cook on low for one hour stirring frequently (very important to cook this low).

 Fry okra in 3 Tbs. shortening until brown.
 Add to gumbo and stir well over low heat for a few minutes.

-In large stock pot add chicken stock and shrimp stock, Worcestershire sauce, hot sauce, ketchup, chopped tomato, salt, ham, bay leaves, thyme, rosemary, and cayenne.
+In a large stock pot add chicken stock and shrimp stock, Worcestershire sauce, hot sauce, ketchup, chopped tomato, salt, ham, bay leaves, thyme, rosemary, and cayenne.
 With a large spoon and roux mixture to stock.
 Simmer for three hours stirring occasionally.

 About 30 minutes before serving time, add cooked chicken, crabmeat, and shrimp.
-Add oysters, lemon juice and brown sugar the last 10 minutes of simmering time.
+Add oysters, lemon juice, and brown sugar the last 10 minutes of simmering time.